crimlog/api/README.md

 pnpm install --frozen-lockfile
 ```

-This command may take some time to run.
+This command locally installs all the project dependencies may take some time to run.

 Afterwards, setup a template `.env` file by copying the contents of the `.env.sample` file into a new `.env` file located in the root.